kilelx/kilelx/README.md

 - 👋 Hi, I’m @kilelx , a 20-year-old student in France

-- 👀 I’m interested in front-end development, and currently improving my skills in vanilla Javascript
+- 👀 I’m interested in front-end development, and trying to improve my skills in Javascript

 - 🌱 I’m currently learning Vanilla Javascript and SCSS